Wuyi Mountain — Biodiversity Mountain and Mysterious Millennial Culture

 Firstly built between the year 742 to 755, this temple was the place to worship the Deity of Wuyi (Wuyi Jun) by emperors.

-Wuyi Gong or Huixian Guan on Mount Wuyi, Photo by Chanjuan.
+Wuyi Gong or Huixian Guan, Photo by Chanjuan.

 Xiamei Ancient Dwellings

-Xiamei Ancient Dwellings at the foot of Mount Wuyi
+Xiamei Ancient Dwellings at the foot of Wuyi Mountain.

-Those big dwellings on the cliff of Mount Wuyi were believed shelters of people since the Song Dynasty (960 — 1279).
+Those big dwellings on the cliffs were believed shelters for people since the Song Dynasty (960 — 1279).